lbxa/o/docs/MONO.md

 This will build a docker image for the target package and its dependencies.

-> Remember to keep `.dockerignore` files at the root of the monorepo context, not in the subdirectory of the package you are building.
+> Remember to keep `.dockerignore` files at the root of the monorepo context, not in the subdirectory of the package being built.

 For an optimised turborepo docker image, see the following example: